MicrosoftDocs/xamarin-docs/docs/ios/platform/gaming/scenekit.md

 ## Adding Light

 At this point the sphere won’t display anything because there is no light in the scene.
-Attaching `SCNLight` instances to nodes creates lights in Scene Kit.
+Attaching `SCNLight` instances to nodes creates lights in SceneKit.
 There are several types of lights ranging from various forms of directional lighting to ambient lighting.
 For example the following code creates an omnidirectional light on the side of the sphere:

 ```csharp
 // omnidirectional light